Digital television transition in the United States: Loss of service

 An outdoor high-gain antenna was assumed in planning for DTV reception.

 Planning for DTV reception assumed "a properly oriented, high-gain antenna mounted 30 feet in the air outside."
 The Consumer Electronics Association set up a website called AntennaWeb to identify the means needed to provide the correct signal reception to over-the-air viewers.
-Another website, TVFool provides geographic mapping and signal data to allow viewers to estimate the number of channels which will be gained or lost as a result of digital transition; while it estimated that marginally more stations would be gained than lost by viewers, this varied widely with viewers of low-VHF analog signals in distant-fringe areas among the most adversely affected.
+Another website, TVFool provides geographic mapping and signal data to allow viewers to estimate the number of channels which will be gained or lost as a result of digital transition.
+While it estimated that marginally more stations would be gained than lost by viewers, this varied widely, with viewers of low-VHF analog signals in distant-fringe areas among the most adversely affected.
 An estimated 1.8 million people were expected to lose the ability to access over-the-air TV entirely as a result of the digital transition.

-Viewers in rural and mountainous regions were particularly prone to lose all reception after digital transition.
+Viewers in rural and mountainous regions were particularly prone to lose all reception after the digital transition.

 Problems

-U.S. markets which have presented unique problems for digital transition include:
+U.S. markets, which have presented unique problems for digital transition include: